iandhall/qfind/readme.md

 ## Speeding up the query

-qfind can be sped up by selecting only a few specific columns, such as name or path, instead of `select *`, especially if the star fields expand to many fields, the find command will slow down as it will have to stat a lot more info about each file. `select *` queries will also run a bit slower in the TermSQL/SQLite phase.
+qfind's performance can be improved by selecting only a few specific columns, such as name or path, instead of `select *`.
+If the star fields contain many fields then the find command will slow down as it will have to stat a lot more info about each file. `select *` queries will also run a bit slower in the TermSQL/SQLite phase.

-Supply extra args to find to pre-filter the resultset before runnig the SQL e.g.:
+Speed improvements can also be gained by supplying extra args to the find command to pre-filter the result set before running the SQL e.g.:

 ```
 qfind -f " -iname '*.txt'" "select * from files" # TermsSQL will only have to run on ".txt" files
 ```

-If I do a later version then I might attempt automatic "preoptimizion", that is to generate an more optimal find command for the SQL query.
-This will required rewriting the preparse function and will mean adding a lot of complexity.
+Perhaps this could be done automatically in a later version.

 ## Examples